Sordid history and thrilling mythology.

 It has exercised: democracy, capitalism, socialism, monarchy and communism.
 You couldn’t say the same about many cities or countries in the world.

-9. Athens is home to the first form of democracy.
+9. It’s home to the first form of democracy.

 Often called the Athenian democracy, it was developed around 5th century BC in Athens and the surrounding territory of Attica.
 Athens practiced a political system so citizens voted directly on legislations and executive bills.
 At the time, it was limited to adult males who were no more than 30% of the total adult population.